 - Morning chores (clean up breakfast, make the bed)

-- Personal Hygiene (brush teeth, comb hair, get dressed)
+- Personal hygiene (brush teeth, comb hair, get dressed)

-- Together Time (read aloud and snuggle)
+- Together Time (read aloud and cuddle)

 - Go for a Walk or Indoor Exercise